 Our one industry segment is the ownership, operation and licensing of high-volume entertainment and dining venues under the names "Dave & Buster's" and "Dave & Buster's Grand Sports Café."
-As of August 1, 2010, there were 57 company-owned locations in the United States and Canada and one franchise location in Canada.
+As of October 31, 2010, there were 57 company-owned locations in the United States and Canada and one franchise location in Canada.
 Our fiscal year ends on the Sunday after the Saturday closest to January 31.
-In the opinion of management, these financial statements contain all adjustments (consisting of normal recurring entries) necessary to present fairly the financial position, results of operations and cash flows for the periods indicated.
-However, these operating results are not necessarily indicative of the results expected for the full fiscal year.
-We expect significant fluctuations in quarterly results due to timing of new unit openings and seasonality associated with the year-end holidays.
-All dollar amounts are presented in thousands, unless otherwise noted, except share amounts.